 (Shingles; Acute Posterior Ganglionitis)

-Chickenpox and herpes zoster are caused by the varicella-zoster virus (human herpesvirus type 3); chickenpox is the acute invasive phase of the virus, and herpes zoster (shingles) represents reactivation of the latent phase.
+Chickenpox and herpes zoster are caused by the varicella-zoster virus (human herpesvirus type 3); chickenpox is the acute, primary infection phase of the virus, and herpes zoster (shingles) represents reactivation of virus from the latent phase.

 Herpes zoster inflames the sensory root ganglia, the skin of the associated dermatome, and sometimes the posterior and anterior horns of the gray matter, meninges, and dorsal and ventral roots.
-Herpes zoster frequently occurs in elderly and HIV-infected patients and is more severe in immunocompromised patients because cell-mediated immunity in these patients is decreased.
+Herpes zoster frequently occurs in older and HIV-infected patients and is more frequent and severe in immunocompromised patients because cell-mediated immunity in these patients is decreased.
 There are no clear-cut precipitants.

-Lancinating, dysesthetic, or other pain develops in the involved site, followed in 2 to 3 days by a rash, usually crops of vesicles on an erythematous base.
+Lancinating, dysesthetic, or other pain develops in the involved site, typically followed within 2 to 3 days by a rash, usually crops of vesicles on an erythematous base.
 The site is usually one or more adjacent dermatomes in the thoracic or lumbar region, although a few satellite lesions may also appear.
-Lesions are typically unilateral.
+Lesions are typically unilateral and do not cross the midline of the body.
 The site is usually hyperesthetic, and pain may be severe.
 Lesions usually continue to form for about 3 to 5 days.

 Herpes zoster may disseminate to other regions of the skin and to visceral organs, especially in immunocompromised patients.